 Part of it was economic fear.
 The taste of financial hardship still lingered from our Depression-era childhoods.
 (To this day, I won’t eat tongue, our family’s only meat dish for years.)

 Postwar prosperity promised economic security.
-Those of us lucky enough to get jobs with Ma Bell, Sears, IBM and other enlightened employers of the era buried our fear under profit sharing, lifelong job security, fair annual raises, and retirement plans.
+Those of us lucky enough to get jobs with Ma Bell, Sears, IBM, and other enlightened employers of the era buried our fear under profit-sharing, lifelong job security, fair annual raises, and retirement plans.
 All they asked of us was not to rock the boat.

 And part of it was political fear.

-The assault on America’s political liberty by the witch-hunting House Committee on Un-American Activities (HUAC) in tandem with Senator Joseph McCarthy’s unscrupulous inquisitions scared the hell out of us.
-McCarthy whipped up anti-communist sentiment to such a frenzy that it was dangerous to express an opinion anywhere about anything.
+The assault on America’s political liberty by the witch-hunting House Committee on un-American Activities (HUAC) in tandem with Senator Joseph McCarthy’s unscrupulous inquisitions scared the hell out of us.
+McCarthy whipped up the anti-communist sentiment to such a frenzy that it was dangerous to express an opinion anywhere about anything.
 I remember choosing not to join political clubs in college, fearing retribution somewhere down the line.